Here we offer some tips on writing your application and supporting statement.

 Current/most recent and previous employment.
 For both your current and previous roles you must include the job title, employer name, a brief description of your duties, salary, employment dates and reason for leaving (if applicable).

 Professional registrations.
 These could be clinical registrations (eg GMC, GDC) or professional registrations.
 If you have no professional registrations to declare, select 'Not applicable'.
+Please note for clinical posts, we require you to confirm a relevant professional registration at the time of application – without these details, you risk not being shortlisted.

 Academic applications.
 Please provide a minimum of three referees, including your current or most recent employer.
-We will ask at least two of your referees to provide a reference prior to interview so make sure they are aware of this.
+We will ask at least two of your referees to provide a reference prior to the interview so make sure they are aware of this.

 Additional questions.
 These include questions on how much notice you’ll need to give your current employer, your permission to work in the UK, and whether you require a Certificate of Sponsorship.